Trump goes on rampage against the media, sitting Arizona senators at Phoenix rally

 Leading up to the rally, it was believed Trump could announce a pardon at the rally for Arpaio, the former Arizona sheriff convicted of a misdemeanor charge for not obeying a 2011 order from a judge to stop his anti-immigrant traffic patrols.
 Earlier Tuesday, the White House said the president would not be announcing a pardon at the rally.

-But Trump suggested a pardon – which would be his first as president – could happen soon.
+But Trump suggested a pardon – which would be his first as president – could be forthcoming.

 “I’ll make a prediction.
 I think he’s going to be just fine,” Trump said.
 “But I won’t do it tonight because I don’t want to cause any controversy.
 Is that OK?”